Writer's block: Brain trauma

 Physical damage can produce writer's block.
 If a person experiences tissue damage in the brain, i.e. a stroke, it is likely to lead to other complications apart from the lesion itself.
 This damage causes an extreme form of writer's block known as agraphia.
 With agraphia, the inability to write is due to issues with the cerebral cortex; this disables the brain's process of translating thoughts into writing.
 Brain injuries are an example of a physical illness that can cause a writer to be blocked.
-Other brain related disorders and neurological disorders such as epilepsy have been known to cause the problem of writer's block and hypergraphia, the strong urge to write.
-Some other causes of writer's block has been due to writer's anxiety.
-Writer's anxiety is defined as being worried with one's words or thought, thus experiencing writer's block.
+Other brain-related disorders and neurological disorders such as epilepsy have been known to cause the problem of writer's block and hypergraphia, the strong urge to write.

+Writer anxiety and inhibition

+Another cause of writer's block has been due to writer's anxiety.
+Writer's anxiety is defined as being worried about one's words or thoughts, thus experiencing writer's block.

-For a composition perspective, Lawrence Oliver said in his article "Helping Students Overcome Writer's Block": "Students receive little or no advice on how to generate ideas or explore their thoughts, and they usually must proceed through the writing process without guidance or corrective feedback from the teacher, who withholds comments and criticism until grading the final product."
-He says, students "learn to write by writing", and often they are insecure and/or paralysed by rules.
+From a composition perspective, Lawrence Oliver said in his article "Helping Students Overcome Writer's Block": "Students receive little or no advice on how to generate ideas or explore their thoughts, and they usually must proceed through the writing process without guidance or corrective feedback from the teacher, who withholds comments and criticism until grading the final product."
+He said that students "learn to write by writing", and often they are insecure or paralyzed by rules.

 Phyllis Koestenbaum wrote in her article "The Secret Climate the Year I Stopped Writing" about her trepidation toward writing, claiming it was tied directly to her instructor's response.
-She says, "I needed to write to feel, but without feeling I couldn't write."
-To contrast Koestenbaum's experience, Nancy Sommers expressed her belief that papers do not end when students finish writing and that neither should instructors' comments.
+She said, "I needed to write to feel, but without feeling I couldn't write."
+In contrast to Koestenbaum's experience, Nancy Sommers stated that papers do not end when students finish writing and that neither should instructors' comments.
 She urges a "partnership" between writers and instructors so that responses become a conversation.